 Inventory management isn’t really all that fun.
-But it’s a critical component to trimming unnecessary costs and maximizing the efficiency of your order fulfillment process.
-Correct inventory management processes will reduce your expenses and in some cases can directly increase sales as well as customer lifetime value.
+But it’s a critical component to trimming unnecessary costs and maximizing your order fulfillment process’s efficiency.
+Correct inventory management processes will reduce your expenses and, in some cases, can directly increase sales as well as customer lifetime value.
 Jake Rheude, the VP of Marketing at Red Stag Fulfillment, has several suggestions for improving inventory management.

 Set minimum stock levels

-Since the onset of COVID, we have noticed an uptick of demand on eCommerce sites as customers adjusted their shopping patterns due to stay at home orders.
+Since the onset of COVID, we have noticed an uptick in demand on eCommerce sites as customers adjusted their shopping patterns due to stay-at-home orders.
 One of the most commonplace problems associated with this change has been popular items going out of stock.